rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

   <div class="row wb-eqht">
   <div class="col-md-6">
  <p>Using the following image, when handle&nbsp;H is pulled to the right, end&nbsp;E will:</p>
-<p>Answer options are: <br>A. Move to the left, B. Move to the right, C. Move back and forth, D. Stay in the same position or I don't know</p>
+<p>Thw answer options are: <br>A. Move to the left, B. Move to the right, C. Move back and forth, D. Stay in the same position or I don't know</p>
   </div>
   <div class="col-md-6">
     <figure>